photoprism/photoprism-docs/docs/user-guide/library/webdav.md

 After files have been transferred, you can [index](../library/index.md) or [import](../library/import.md) them as usual.
 By default, indexing and importing start automatically after a safety delay when files have been uploaded using WebDAV.

+!!! tldr ""
+    You can disable WebDAV in [Advanced Settings](../settings/advanced.md).
+For security reasons, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without authentication.

 !!! tip ""
     You can use also WebDAV to download files from your library.
 Simply connect to